-Usually it’s only once you’ve pressed 'send' and you start the planning that you begin to realize how wrong you were about this being a fun and relaxing party (for you, the host, that is).
-Between deciding who to invite, which in itself can be quite challenging (after all who knows how your new neighbor will get along with your best friend from high school), and deciding on the perfect menu—a mix of the new recipes you’re dying to try out, with all the dietary restrictions of your guests, you start wondering if you really should have sent those invitations out.
+Usually, it’s only once you’ve pressed 'send' and start planning that you begin to realize how wrong you were about this being a fun and relaxing party (for you, the host, that is).
+Deciding who to invite in itself can be quite challenging; after all, who knows how your new neighbor will get along with your best friend from high school?
+And designing the perfect menu—a mix of the new recipes you’re dying to try out, with all the dietary restrictions of your guests—can make you wonder if you really should have sent those invitations out at all.

 Unless you’re there to help, just don’t do it!

-Tip: It’s easy to buy a great hostess gift, just pop into your local supermarket or even buy something online if you don’t have time to go shopping.
-Some great hostess gifts include – wine, which can be put on the table or kept for later, potted herbs for the garden, an elegant tea sampler like (after receiving one of these it has become my ‘go to’ hostess gift) with 4 different flavored teas and gorgeous recyclable tins, or another gift that I loved receiving and highly recommend is this Zhena's Gypsy Chai Tea Sampler. gift box of nine natural soaps
+It’s easy to buy a great hostess gift; just pop into your local supermarket or even buy something online if you don’t have time to go shopping.
+Some great hostess gifts include – wine, which can be put on the table or kept for later, potted herbs for the garden, or an elegant tea sampler (after receiving one of these, it has become my go-to hostess gift) with different flavored teas and a gorgeous box.
+Another gift that I loved receiving and highly recommend is this gift box of nine natural soaps.

-In a nutshell, the best hostess gifts are those that pamper the host, something they probably wouldn’t buy for themselves, and are also useful.
+In a nutshell, the best hostess gifts are those that are useful but also pamper the host—something they probably wouldn’t buy for themselves.

 3. Don’t Bring Food

-Bonus tip: if your offer to bring a dessert is accepted, don’t bring a salad instead.
-Your host will be depending on that dessert.
+Bonus tip: If your offer to bring a dessert is accepted, don’t bring a salad instead.
+Your host will depend on that dessert.

 4. Don’t Monopolize the Conversation

-It’s a party, not a one man show.
+It’s a party, not a one-man show.
 Even if you’ve just come back from the holiday of your dreams or you’re ecstatic about your favorite team’s victory, the other guests don’t want to spend the whole evening listening to your stories.
-Same goes for politics, religion, gossip….you know what I mean.
-Don’t forget that it's a conversation and not a monologue, let the other guests have their say and always stay away from controversial topics.
+The same goes for politics, religion, and gossip . . . you know what I mean.
+Don’t forget that it's a conversation and not a monologue, let the other guests have their say, and always stay away from controversial topics.